knpuniversity/symfony/knpu/extra-form-theming/complex-blocks-parent-function.md

 Go into `form_div_layout.html.twig` and look for `text_widget`.
 Woh!
 It's not here!
 That means Symfony must be using `form_widget`.
 That block *does* exist.

 Remember that `compound` variable I refused to explain before.
-Well, gere it is again!
+Well, here it is again!
 We normally think of a field as just, well, a field: like a text box, or a select element.
 But sometimes, a field is actually a collection of *sub-fields*.
 An easy example is Symfony's `DateType`, which by default renders as 3 select elements for